robertoostenveld/esp8266_artnet_dmx512/README.md

 - connect the green leg of the LED over the 220 Ohm resistor to GPIO05/D1
 - connect the red   leg of the LED over the 220 Ohm resistor to GPIO04/D2

-# SPIFFS for static files
+## SPIFFS for static files

-Please note that you should not only write the firmware to the ESP8266 module, but also the static content for the web interface.
+You should not only write the firmware to the ESP8266 module, but also the static content for the web interface.
 The html, css and javascript files located in the data directory should be written to the SPIFS filesystem on the ESP8266.
 See for example http://esp8266.github.io/Arduino/versions/2.0.0/doc/filesystem.html and https://www.instructables.com/id/Using-ESP8266-SPIFFS for instructions.

-You will get a `file not found` error if the firmware cannot access the data files.
+You will get a "file not found" error if the firmware cannot access the data files.

+## Arduino ESP8266 filesystem uploader

+This Arduino sketch includes a `data` directory with a number of files that should be uploaded to the ESP8266 using the [SPIFFS filesystem uploader](https://github.com/esp8266/arduino-esp8266fs-plugin) tool.
+At the moment (Feb 2024) the Arduino 2.x IDE does *not* support the SPIFFS filesystem uploader plugin.
+You have to use the Arduino 1.8.x IDE (recommended), or the command line utilities for uploading the data.